We're getting to the bottom of the ibrik — literally!

 - I poured the coffee into my vessel pretty slowly, to help keep at least some of the grounds at the bottom of the ibrik and out of my cup and mouth.
 I found this made the drinking process easier, but you could absolutely pour the coffee into your cup right away and let the grinds settle there (all the better if you’re planning on reading fortunes from your coffee).

 Serving the coffee brought a pair of choices I wasn’t used to focusing on when developing a brewing recipe: what to serve it in and what to serve it with.
 Turkish coffee is traditionally served in cups similar to espresso, and while I didn’t have any real demitasse in the house, I found a 4 oz, fairly narrow bowl that worked nicely.
-Most important, I think, is to find a cup that’s not too wide, as you’re going to have to some grinds on the bottom of your cup no matter what, and the more narrow the vessel the more coffee you’ll be able to drink before getting to that layer.
+Most important, I think, is to find a cup that’s not too wide, as you’re going to have to some grinds on the bottom of your cup no matter what, and the narrower the vessel the more coffee you’ll be able to drink before getting to that layer.

 Traditionally, Turkish coffee is served with a glass of water (to drink before the coffee) and something sweet, like a Turkish Delight, to eat after the coffee.
-The order is important here as the water cleans your palate and eating the sweet treat before would make the coffee taste taste less sweet by comparison.
+The order is important here as the water cleans your palate and eating the sweet treat before would make the coffee taste less sweet by comparison.
 I sadly didn’t have any Turkish candy at the house, but Yildizli’s Masterclass opened up the possibility of pairing Turkish coffee with other sweet things.
 I’d be lying if I said the peanut M&Ms I had on hand paired in any particularly special way with Boxcar’s El Salvador El Copo, but it worked out nicely, and I’m looking forward to experimenting with some more specific pairings in the future.

 So after much delay, the moment of truth — I present my home Turkish-ibrik-cazve brewing recipe!